 With QLM Enterprise, you can implement on-premise floating licenses on Windows only using one of several methods.
 The basic principle behind the 3 methods presented below is a central database located on the customer network that each client connects to in order to check out a license and then check it back in.

 - For small installation of less than 30 concurrent nodes, the central database is implemented as an XML file located on a network share at your customer's site.
 This solution does not require any special deployment.

-- For medium size installations of 30-100 concurrent nodes, the central database is implemented as a MS-Access database located on a network share at your customer's site.
-This solution may require installation of MS-Access drivers on each client node.
+- For medium-size installations of 30-100 concurrent nodes, the central database is implemented as an MS-Access database located on a network share at your customer's site.
+This solution may require the installation of MS-Access drivers on each client node.

-- For larger installations of 100+ concurrent nodes, the central database is implemented as a MS SQL Server database located on the customer's network.
-This solution requires a MS SQL Server at the customer site.
+- For larger installations of 100+ concurrent nodes, the central database is implemented as an MS SQL Server database located on the customer's network.
+This solution requires an MS SQL Server at the customer site.
 All editions of MS-SQL Server are supported including the free SQL Server Express edition.

 This article walks you through the steps required to add floating licensing to your application using a SQL Server database.
-The article is based on the following sample which supports an Xml, a MS-Access or a SQL Server database: C:\Users\Public\Documents\Quick License Manager\Samples\qlmenterprise\DotNet\C#\QlmFloatingLicenseSample (formerly called QlmEnterpriseSample)
+The article is based on the following sample which supports an Xml, an MS-Access or a SQL Server database: C:\Users\Public\Documents\Quick License Manager\Samples\qlmenterprise\DotNet\C#\QlmFloatingLicenseSample (formerly called QlmEnterpriseSample)

 Creation of the database